sodadata/docs/soda-cl/reference.md

 ### Failed row samples

 Reference checks automatically collect samples of any failed rows to display Soda Cloud.

+{% include failed-row-analysis.md %}

 The default number of failed row samples that Soda collects and displays is 100.
 If you wish to limit or broaden the sample size, you can use the `samples limit` configuration in a reference check configuration.
 You can add this configuration to your checks YAML file for Soda Core, or when writing checks as part of an [agreement]({% link soda-cloud/agreements.md %}) in Soda Cloud.

 ```yaml
 checks for dim_customers_dev: